Panarin sets up 2, Kreider gets 47th as Rangers beat Devils - NewsBreak

 Panarin sets up 2, Kreider gets 47th as Rangers beat Devils

-NEWARK, N.J.
-(AP) — Artemi Panarin set up two first-period power-play goals to give him 65 assists this season, and the New York Rangers posted a 3-1 victory over the cross-river rival New Jersey Devils on Tuesday night.
+Ryan Strome tied the game with a power-play goal and Kreider matched Mark Messier for sixth place in franchise history for goals in a season when he scored late in the first period to give the Rangers a 2-1 lead they never lost.

+"For a young kid, he's so professional," Strome said of Schneider.
+"I skated with him a few times when he was scratched.
+He's going to have a really long career.
+We're lucky to have him."

-Chris Kreider scored his 47th goal and Ryan Strome got one in his return from an injury as New York improved to 5-1-1 in its last seven games.
-Alexandar Georgiev made 20 saves in winning his fifth straight start.
+Panarin had assists on both power-play goals, and Kreider had one on Strome's goal as New York improved to 5-1-1 in its last seven games.

-Defenseman Justin Braun, acquired in a trade-deadline deal with Philadelphia, scored his first goal with the Rangers to give New York a two-goal advantage.

 Kreider set franchise records with his 25th power-play goal and 10th game-winning goal of the season.

+Defenseman Justin Braun, acquired in a trade-deadline deal with Philadelphia, scored his first goal with the Rangers to give New York a two-goal advantage in the third period.

+"I felt good, pretty sharp.
+We have a little rhythm going," said Georgiev, who made 20 saves in a defensive-minded game.

-Yegor Sharangovich scored the Devils' lone goal — giving them a 1-0 lead at 6:56 of the first period for his 20th of the season.
-He stole the puck from Rangers defenseman Jacob Trouba in the New York zone and beat Georgiev with a backhand on the unassisted tally.
+Yegor Sharangovich scored the Devils' lone goal — giving them a 1-0 lead at 6:56 in the first for his 20th of the season.
+He stole the puck from Rangers defenseman Jacob Trouba in the New York zone and beat Georgiev with a backhand.

-Three minutes later, Sharangovich got into a fight with rookie Braden Schneider after the Rangers defenseman delivered a hard check on Jesper Boqvist in front of the Devils bench.
+Three minutes later, Sharangovich got into a fight with Schneider after the defenseman delivered a hard check on Boqvist.
 Sharangovich got 17 minutes in penalties and a cut on his head, and did not return.

+"I think he probably overreacted a little bit.
+It was a good hit, nothing that was wrong," Devils coach Lindy Ruff said.
+"I'll never criticize when a teammate comes to a defense of another teammate."

 Strome, who missed the last four games with a lower-body injury, tied it on the ensuing power play after taking Kreider's pass and beating Nico Daws in close.